BatuhanUlucay/react-pokedex/README.md

-TODO: write a useFetch instead of doing it in a context pokemon pages:
-    fix stat sizes.
-    add abilities
+pokemon pages:
     add evolution chains
-    pokemon img
     pokemon type
+    add abilities

-go to top button
+do some optimization if possible go to top button about page do some styling
-about page
-do some styling